telerik/winforms-docs/dock/getting-started.md

 ## Configure the RadDock

 1\.
 Drop a __RadDock__ control on the form.

 2\.
 Set the __RadDock Dock__ property to __Fill.__

 3\.
-Open the __RadDock__ Smart Tag and select __Show Advanced Layout Designer.__ This step will display the __RadDock Advanced Layout Designer__ dialog.
+Open the `Smart Tag` and select __Show Advanced Layout Designer.__ This step will display the __RadDock Advanced Layout Designer__ dialog.

 4\.
 In the RadRibbonBar on top, click the left green arrow to dock a new __ToolWindow__ to the left.

 ![dock-getting-started 001](images/dock-getting-started001.png)

 >note The list on the left side of the preview displays all created windows.
-From this list you can set the visibility of the ToolWindows to false, if you do not need some of them visible at runtime initially.
+From this list you can set the __Visibility__ of the ToolWindows to *false*, if you do not need some of them visible at runtime initially.
 >

 5\.
 Again from the RadRibbonBar, click on the __Add DocumentWindow__ button three times to add three __DocumentWindows__ instances.

 6\.
 Click __Save and Close__ button to close the dialog and save the layout to the __RadDock__.

 ![dock-getting-started 002](images/dock-getting-started002.png)

-For more complex scenarios RadDock advanced layout designer provides full drag and drop and user interaction support in the preview RadDock control.
-This allows you to the dock a ToolWindow to bottom-right, to set a ToolWindow in AutoHide mode or even to float a ToolWindow.
+For more complex scenarios the advanced layout designer provides full drag and drop and user interaction support in the preview __RadDock__ control.

->caution The real layout of RadDock which is displayed at runtime is available only through RadDock Advanced Layout Designer.
+>caution The real layout of __RadDock__ which is displayed at runtime is available only through `RadDock Advanced Layout Designer`.
 I.e. if you have hidden, auto-hidden or floating ToolWindows, they will be shown as such only in the advanced designer.
 In Visual Studio IDE we display ToolWindows in their docked state, which allows you to place and layout your controls in them.

 7\.
 In the designer select the __ToolWindow__ on the left.
-You can verify this by checking that the currently selected component in the Properties Window of Visual Studio is __ToolWindow__.
+You can verify this by checking that the currently selected component in the `Properties Window` of Visual Studio.

 8\.
 Set the __ToolWindow Text__ property to "Reports".

 9\.
 Select one of the __DocumentWindows__.
 To do this in the designer, select the tab (i.e. on "Document1"), then click inside the client area.
-Check the Properties Window that you have selected a __DocumentWindow__.
+Check the `Properties Window` that you have selected a __DocumentWindow__.

 10\.
 Set the __DocumentWindow Name__ property to "dwProductListing" and __Text__ property to "Product Listing".